mugdhak30/mugdhak30.github.io/docs/_posts/2021-09-25-Hidden-Treasures-Of-NRW-Bielefeld.md

 ![](/images/Bielefeld7.jpg){:width="400" style="padding:50px"}
 {:refdef}

-The rest of my stay in Bielefeld was made interesting as my hosts and I talked about the rich cultural heritage and history associated with almost all little German towns.
+The rest of my stay in Bielefeld was interesting as my hosts and I talked about the rich cultural heritage and history associated with almost all little German towns.
 There is an intriguing but massively heartbreaking story behind most towns in NRW, and I can't wait to explore at least a few of them while I get to live in this beautiful country.